 I could eat hundreds of these on their own, they taste amazingly good.
 They seem to be in a lot of back gardens in New Zealand but, sadly, this doesn’t seem to be the case here in Melbourne.
 They’re usually close to $2 each at the supermarket so I rarely eat them.
 Today was my lucky day though; a friend gave me a huge pile of them so I immediately inhaled a half dozen.
 With the rest, I whipped up this feijoa ice cream.
 It was a real winner.

-Feijoas have a slightly granular texture to them, which I really love.
-This texture was noticeable in the ice cream which I actually liked.
-If you’re the type of ice cream eater that doesn’t like “bits” in their ice cream then you’d be best to strain the mixture after blending to reduce the graininess.
+Feijoas have a slightly granular texture to them which was noticeable in the ice cream.
+I actually liked it, but if you’re the type of ice cream eater that doesn’t like “bits” in their ice cream then strain the mixture after blending to reduce the graininess.